Meet Our Leadership Team

 Click the image of each staff member to view their bio!

-Thomas Rock, Ed.D. (he/him)
+Thomas P. Rock, Ed.D. (he/him)

-Associate Vice President & Chief Student Affairs Officer Division of Student Affairs
+Vice President for Community & Student Affairs

-In his spare time, Dr. Rock enjoys running (he's finished 15 NYC marathons), tennis (he is a USTA certified tennis official), spending time with his family and traveling.
+In his spare time, Dr. Rock enjoys running (he's finished 15 NYC marathons), pickleball, tennis (he is a USTA certified tennis official), spending time with his family and traveling.

 Laura Coleman (she/her)